Datura-ai/compute-subnet/neurons/validators/README.md

 # Validator

+## System Requirements

+For validation, a validator machine will need:

+- **CPU**: 4 cores
+- **RAM**: 8 GB

+Ensure that your machine meets these requirements before proceeding with the setup.

+---

 First, register and regen your bittensor wallet and validator hotkey onto the machine.

 For installation of btcli, check [this guide](https://github.com/opentensor/bittensor/blob/master/README.md#install-bittensor-sdk)